-One of the silliest performance fads are those gargantuan exhaust stacks pointing toward the sky that many truck owners insist on bolting to their trucks and yet we don’t mock them that much because we know they are indeed real fully functional exhaust pipes.
-We could even say the same thing about extra-loud oversized “sports tuned” mufflers which may be ridiculous but again are connected to the real exhaust system of your car.
-What fad we are talking about is when automakers themselves wrap their exhaust pipes in increasingly gauche elaborate “finishers” molded into strange oblong oval or angular shapes.
+One of the silliest performance fads is those gargantuan exhaust stacks pointing toward the sky that many truck owners insist on bolting to their trucks and yet we don’t mock them that much because we know they are indeed real fully functional exhaust pipes.
+We could even say the same thing about extra-loud oversized “sports tuned” mufflers, which may be ridiculous but again are connected to the real exhaust system of your car.
+We are talking about the fad when automakers themselves wrap their exhaust pipes in increasingly gauche elaborate “finishers” molded into a strange oblong oval or angular shape.
 These goofy tips make expensive performance cars look cheaper.
 It just adds another hole in the car that doesn’t expel anything from the engine.

 You Should Adjust to your Car, Not the Other Way

-These days many of a modern car’s systems (engine, transmission, steering, throttle and suspension) are electronically controlled, allowing engineers to sync them all together and create individual settings for “Comfort”, “Sport” and even “Economy.”
+These days many of a modern car’s systems (engine, transmission, steering, throttle and suspension) are electronically controlled, allowing engineers to sync them all together and create individual settings for “Comfort,” “Sport,” and even “Economy.”
 We definitely like that level of adjustability for a crossover or SUV.
-With a mere push of a button or the turn of a knob any driver can crank up the performance to a level that wouldn’t be acceptable as the default setting on such vehicles.
-However we think that a sporty car should beat that responsive, engaging and athletic setting all the time and every time.
+With a mere push of a button or the turn of a knob, any driver can crank up the performance to a level that wouldn’t be accepted as the default setting on such vehicles.
+However, we think that a sporty car should beat that responsive, engaging and athletic setting all the time and every time.

 Shifting Awkwardly in Your Seat

-There have been lawsuits and a major tragedy concerning an unintuitive shifter redesign from FCA’s Jeep so we’re not going to dig too deep.
-We’ll just say that there are things just didn’t need to be “fixed.”
+There have been lawsuits and a major tragedy concerning an unintuitive shifter redesign from FCA’s Jeep, so we’re not going to dig too deep.
+We’ll just say that there are things that just didn’t need to be “fixed.”
 A vehicle’s shifter should allow drivers to perform tasks in a simple, self-explanatory way that is never ever challenging or confusing.
 Modern transmissions don’t need a mechanical link to the shifter, and thus automakers exploited this by fussing with a wide variety of levers, knobs, and buttons to operate them.
 Then they got the harebrained scheme to save space by making shifters into a small rotary knob on the center console.
-While there is a practical reason for that most of the time engineers just do it for style points and they end up working counter intuitively.
+While there is a practical reason for that, engineers usually just do it for style points and end up working counterintuitively.

 Racing Accessories are for Track Day Only

 Professional or even hobbyist racers outfit their street cars with all manner of roll cages, deeply bolstered fixed position seats, and even racing harnesses instead of ordinary seat belts so their rides will be able to meet all those strict safety requirements for a track day session.
-Unfortunately you’ve probably also seen wannabe Fast & Furious drivers cars outfitted with fancy racing equipment that have probably never been driven around a racetrack.
-We won’t mock the aesthetic choice…much but you should know that there are very serious drawbacks to outfitting a street car to look like a racer.
-Roll cages can seriously cut into a car’s interior space while those special seats and belts and four or six point belts aren’t comfortable or convenient on the commute to your office (trust me, I know, unfortunately).
-To top it all off the equipment is all very expensive.
-While we at endurance have a vested interest in saving you money our advice really is as simple as this: if you’re going to make your ride look like a racecar, then routinely head to a track day and race for real.
+Unfortunately, you’ve probably also seen wannabe Fast & Furious drivers’ cars outfitted with fancy racing equipment that have probably never been driven around a racetrack.
+We won’t mock the aesthetic choice…much, but you should know that there are severe drawbacks to outfitting a street car to look like a racer.
+Roll cages can seriously cut into a car’s interior space.
+At the same time, those special seats and belts and four or six-point belts aren’t comfortable or convenient on the commute to your office (trust me, I know, unfortunately).
+To top it all off, the equipment is all very expensive.
+While we at Endurance have a vested interest in saving you money, our advice really is as simple as this: if you’re going to make your ride look like a racecar, then routinely head to a track day and race for real.

 The Hood Is Your Friend

-We know that engines look cool especially those modified with big superchargers, turbos, and other shiny let’s-go-fast parts look amazing.
+We know that engines look cool, especially those modified with big superchargers, turbos, and other shiny let’s-go-fast parts that look amazing.
 You may want to show it off a lot…but you really should only do so when you aren’t driving.
 Driving around without a hood is a fad that needs to end permanently.
-It is not only illegal in most states but it makes you a magnet of law enforcement, giving them rightful suspicion of any other mods on your car.
-Worst of all foul weather and road debris could seriously damage all of your unprotected engine components.
+It is not only illegal in most states, but it makes you a magnet of law enforcement, giving them rightful suspicion of any other mods on your car.
+Worst of all, foul weather and road debris could seriously damage all of your unprotected engine components.